 UP, later UPI, was a fierce competitor to AP, and built a proud journalistic tradition.
 The most famous alum is Walter Cronkite, who did all his World War II reporting as a “Unipresser.”
 (He didn’t join CBS until 1950.)
 David Brinkley reported for UP.
 So did Howard K. Smith, Eric Sevareid, William L. Shirer, and many others.
 The rivalry between the two major American news services throughout most of the 20th century is the stuff of legend.
 When Cronkite, now on tv, told the country about the JFK shooting in 1963, he was reading a bulletin from UPI; Merriman Smith of the Dallas bureau, who had been in the press car, got to a phone first and hogged it, with the AP reporter pounding on his back.
 A UPI reporter – a guy I worked with! — was first on the scene at the fatal Jayne Mansfield auto accident in 1967.
 (By the way, she was not decapitated.
 That’s an urban legend that just won’t die.)
 To be way ahead like that was fantastic: every second that ticked by without a response from the other wire service meant your story would be appearing in papers, and on radio and TV stations, exclusively.
 Your side would be judged the authority: the other guys (in the tradition of so many tv commercials, we used to refer to AP as “Brand X”) were only catching up.

 The way the two served their customers contained the seeds for a TKO that would eventually send UPI reeling.
-As I said, AP is a group of member newspapers.
+To repeat, AP is a group of associated newspapers.
 UPI was a service that could be retained by anyone.
 To AP, its papers were and are “members.”
 To UPI, they were “clients.”
 AP’s financial model was a cooperative assessment which could be raised at will.
 UPI’s was a flat fee.
 Many organizations subscribed to both services, including the dominant paper in Jackson, Mississippi, The Clarion-Ledger/Jackson Daily News.
 UPI teletypes were there in the newsroom – but AP had its whole bureau there.

 I worked a few blocks away, at UPI’s Jackson bureau, as a “vacation and holiday reliefer” while I was in college.
 It was a five-man bureau, and all five people were needed to tend the print and broadcast output while taking the time to get into the field for original reporting.
 So while each of the full-timers took their vacations, or celebrated Christmas, Thanksgiving, or other holidays, or even fulfilled National Guard service, I became the fifth man.
 It was one of my best jobs ever.